 St. Elpis Parish History

-Beginning around 1910, Orthodox immigrants began arriving in Southside Virginia.
+As early as 1910, Orthodox immigrants began arriving in Southside Virginia.
 Bound by their faith, Greeks, Ruthenians (Ukrainians), Russians, Serbians, Syrians, Turks, Bulgarians, and Romanians lived and worked closely together in the restaurants, green grocers, boarding houses, and factories of Petersburg and City Point Hopewell.

 Longing for spiritual community, they also worshipped together, with the first mentions of regular Orthodox services occurring in 1914.
 By 1915, there were an estimated 20,000 Greeks living in the area, approximately 1/3 of the total population.